 Please note that you do NOT have to use every social media or every video-sharing platform!
 The vast majority of nonprofits not only do not have the time to maintain a presence on everything, they don't have a reason to.

 In addition, platforms change frequently in terms of popularity.
 Remember Vine?
-SnapChat?
 My Space?
 When you invest in using a social media platform, accept the reality that the platform may not be around in even two years.
 That means you need an offline archive of all videos you produce specifically for such channels!
 If you find yourself looking at a lot of videos on Instagram, for instance, for even personal reasons, that may mean you need to invest time in posting videos for your nonprofit there - if a platform is popular with you, it's probably popular with others.

 As of now, TikTok videos can be as long as 3 minutes.
-The reality is
+The

-Depending on the video post type, Instagram videos can be between 3
+Depending on the video post type, Instagram videos can be

-seconds and 60 minutes in length.
-It breaks down by post type like
+between 3 seconds and 60 minutes in length.
+It breaks down by

 Video Post to Your Instagram Profile: Up to 60 seconds.